Royal Children's Hospital (RCH) values child and adolescent, family and

 contribution of families is supported and encouraged.

-Patient and Family Centred Care (P&FCC) into daily business
+Patient and Family Centered Care (P&FCC) into daily business:

 - All position descriptions include the expectation that staff will

 take responsibility to provide patient and family centred care.

 - PDAP (Performance and Development Assessment Program)

 include a requirement to demonstrate and give evidence of Patient and

 - Use the opportunity to review perceptions and inform staff about

 - General staff orientation program includes principles of P&FCC

 - Institute for Patient and Family Centered Care

 - Safer Care Victoria – Partnering in Healthcare